 Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Cardiac Rehabilitation Services Comprehensive programs of cardiac rehabilitation services that include exercise, education, and counseling are covered for members who meet certain conditions with a doctor's order.
 The plan also covers intensive cardiac rehabilitation programs that are typically more rigorous or more intense than cardiac rehabilitation programs.
-4% coinsurance for each Medicare-covered cardiac rehabilitative visit.
-You pay these amounts until you reach the out-of-pocket maximum.
 4% coinsurance for each Medicare- covered cardiac rehabilitative visit.
 You pay these amounts until you reach the out- of-pocket maximum.
-Cardiovascular Disease Risk Reduction Visit (Therapy For Cardiovascular Disease) We cover one visit per year with your primary care doctor to help lower your risk for cardiovascular disease.
+4% coinsurance for each Medicare- covered cardiac rehabilitative visit.
+You pay these amounts until you reach the out- of-pocket maximum.
+Cardiovascular Disease Risk Reduction Visit (Therapy for Cardiovascular Disease) We cover one visit per year with your primary care doctor to help lower your risk for cardiovascular disease.
 During this visit, your doctor may discuss aspirin use (if appropriate), check your blood pressure, and give you tips to make sure you're eating well.
 There is no coinsurance, copayment, or deductible for the intensive behavioral therapy cardiovascular disease preventive benefit.
 There is no coinsurance, copayment, or deductible for the intensive behavioral therapy cardiovascular disease preventive benefit.
 Cardiovascular Disease Testing Blood tests for the detection of cardiovascular disease (or abnormalities associated with an elevated risk of cardiovascular disease) covered once every five plan years.
 There is no coinsurance, copayment, or deductible for cardiovascular disease testing that is covered once every five years.
 There is no coinsurance, copayment, or deductible for cardiovascular disease testing that is covered once every five years.
-Covered services include: • For all women: Pap tests and pelvic exams are covered once every two plan years • If you are at high risk of cervical cancer or have had an abnormal Pap test and are of childbearing age: one Pap test every plan year There is no coinsurance, copayment, or deductible for Medicare-covered preventive Pap and pelvic exams.
+Cervical and Vaginal Cancer Screening Covered services include: For all women: Pap tests and pelvic exams are covered once every two plan years If you are at high risk of cervical or vaginal cancer or you are of childbearing age and have had an abnormal Pap test within the past 3 plan years: one Pap test every plan year.
+There is no coinsurance, copayment, or deductible for Medicare-covered preventive Pap and pelvic exams.
 There is no coinsurance, copayment, or deductible for Medicare-covered preventive Pap and pelvic exams.